 Choose a theme

-The best Instagram accounts tend have an underlying theme or tone.
+The best Instagram accounts tend to have an underlying theme or tone.
 You need something that inspires or intrigues followers, beyond simply your products.

 For example, Under Armour uses the hashtag “#IWILL,” and its posts almost always relate to physically overcoming obstacles.